What it is

 What it affects

 Translates the master to systems with different stereo behaviour.
-Bass mono fixes phase issues on systems that summ to mono (club PA, vinyl cutting head, AM radio, mobile speakers).
-Multiband expansion lets you keep the centre vocal mono-safe while widening reverb / cymbal tails.
-Pair with the Stereo Correlation meter in the Mastering Report to verify mono compatibility after the moves.
+Bass mono fixes phase issues on systems that sum to mono (club PA, vinyl cutting head, AM radio, mobile speakers).
+Multiband expansion lets you keep the centre vocal mono-safe while widening reverb and cymbal tails.
+Pair it with the Stereo Correlation meter in the Mastering Report to verify mono compatibility after the moves.
+For continuous, frequency-by-frequency control of width and centre tone, see Precise Stereo.